MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 4) Please read http://users.obs.carnegiescience.edu/peng/work/galfit/TOP10.html  for top 10 tips for galfit, most of which are also true for Galapagos-2, e.g. image calibration,…

 5) Please make sure you can actually RUN Galapagos/Galapagos-2 on your computer.
-E.g. IDL (at least v6.4, I think) has to be installed properly, including (and especially) IDL\_IDLBRIDGE
+E.g. IDL (at least v6.4, I think) has to be installed properly, including (and especially) IDL\_IDLBRIDGE.
+Galapagos will work without this feature, as long as only 1 processore is used (D18 == 1), but will not work for parallelization.
 (the error message
 % Attempt to call undefined method: 'IDL\_IDLBRIDGE::ExecuteTimer'
 seems to be connected to this)
 This is how you test this:
-We provide a script write\_bridge\_test\_file.pro for this purpose.
+We provide a script check\_idl\_bridge.pro for this purpose.
-Try running this script in your IDL.
-It should simply write a file into your home directory called ~/IDL\_bridge\_test\_file.
+Simply run this script in your IDL.
+It should simply write a file into your home directory called ~/IDL\_bridge\_works, using the IDL_bridge.
-If this worked, delete it and run:

-    bridge_arr = objarr(1)
-    bridge_arr[0] = obj_new('IDL_IDLBridge')
-    bridge_arr[0]->execute, '.r write_bridge_test_file.pro'
-    bridge_arr[0]->execute, 'write_bridge_test_file', /nowait
-If the file pops up in your home directory again, then your bridge is installed correctly and you're ready to go.
-If not, it seems your IDL installation does not support the IDL\_BRIDGE.
-Ask your IT department to fix this.
+If this script tells you that IDL\_IDLBRIDGE is not working, ask your IT department to fix this.

-CORRECTION: The above does not test this well.
-The problem is (or can be) caused by the /nowait flag.
-Despite the above error message and the program stopping, the file IS created.
-I'm a bit puzzled and we're looking for a solution.
-For now it seems that if you DO see the above error message when running the test above, you will not be able to run Galapagos one more than 1 core (everything still works with D18==1)

 6) Please make sure you use an appropriate number for D18.
 It is explained below, how to find and set this number.